kialoenn/COMP-2800-Team-BBY-25-NatureGO/Readme.md

 7. We do not have any 3rd party APIs that you need to download by yourself, we have already set those up for you, you will automitically download the API keys when you clone our repo.
-8. In order to get access to our database and server passwords, please contact [Github owner](mailto:msun45@my.bcit.ca), we will add you to our firebase project team so you have all the access.
+8. In order to get access to our database and server passwords, please contact Github owner at msun45@my.bcit.ca, we will add you to our firebase project team so you have all the access.

 ## General Info